-- Port Port identifier. - ◆ Mode Sets the MVR operational mode for any port.
+- Source (S) Configures uplink ports to receive and send multicast data as source ports.
+Subscribers cannot be directly connect to source ports.
+Also, note that MVR source ports should not overlap ports in the management. - Receiver (R) Configures a port as a receiver port if it is a subscriber port and should only receive multicast data.
+It does not receive data unless it becomes a member of the multicast group by issuing IGMP/MLD messages. - Mode Sets the MVR operational mode for any port.
 MVR must also be globally enabled on the switch for this setting to take effect.
 MVR only needs to be enabled on a receiver port if there are subscribers receiving multicast traffic from one of the MVR groups.
-(Default: Disabled) - ◆ Type The following interface types are supported: - Source An uplink port that can send and receive multicast data for the groups assigned to the MVR VLAN.
-Note that the source port must be manually configured as a member of the MVR VLAN (see "Assigning Ports to VLANs" on page 158). - Receiver A subscriber port that can receive multicast data sent through the MVR VLAN.
-Any port configured as a receiver port will be dynamically added to the MVR VLAN when it forwards an IGMP report or join message from an attached host requesting any of the designated multicast services supported by the MVR VLAN. - ◆ Immediate Leave Configures the switch to immediately remove an interface from a multicast stream as soon as it receives a leave message for that group.
-(This option only applies to an interface configured as an MVR receiver.)
+(Default: Disabled) - Type The following interface types are supported: - Source An uplink port that can send and receive multicast data for the groups assigned to the MVR VLAN.
+Note that the source port must be manually configured as a member of the MVR VLAN (see "Assigning Ports to VLANs" on page 174). - Receiver A subscriber port that can receive multicast data sent through the MVR VLAN.
+Any port configured as a receiver port will be dynamically added to the MVR VLAN when it forwards an IGMP report or join message from an attached host requesting any of the designated multicast services supported by the MVR VLAN.